‘Cash Me Outside’ Girl Twitter Post Raise Questions About Dropping Out Of School

-An alarming tweet posted on the “Cash Me Outside” girl, Danielle Bregoli, 13, of Boynton Beach, Florida, Twitter page, raised questions about her dropping out of school for good, Hollywood Life noted.
+An alarming tweet posted on the Twitter page of “Cash Me Outside” girl, Danielle Bregoli, 13, of Boynton Beach, Florida, raised questions about her dropping out of school for good, Hollywood Life noted.

-Bregoli quickly turned into an internet sensation, garnering millions of followers on social media after making an appearance on the Dr. Phil show called “I Want To Give Up My Car-Stealing, Knife-Wielding, Twerking 13-Year-Old Daughter Who Tried To Frame Me For A Crime” in September 2016.
+Bregoli quickly turned into an internet sensation, garnering millions of followers on social media after making an appearance on an episode of Dr. Phil called “I Want To Give Up My Car-Stealing, Knife-Wielding, Twerking 13-Year-Old Daughter Who Tried To Frame Me For A Crime” in September 2016.

 Good morning, how bow dah! pic.twitter.com/iP3Gz1b7O2